KDE/documentation-docs-kdenlive-org/more_information/get_involved/writing_style_guide.rst

 * If you are unsure about how a feature works, ask someone else or find out who developed it and ask them.

-* you can add comment (which is not shown in the HTML page, but useful for other editors): ``..
+* You can add comment (which is not shown in the HTML page, but useful for other editors): ``..
 TODO, How to choose the correct output format and bit rate?
 Ask advanced user.``

 Style